Maintenance and Field Replacement

 Installing Supervisor Module

-You must make space for installing the module by removing an existing one (Removing Supervisor Module) or removing a blank (Removing Supervisor Module Blank) from a supervisor module slot available on the switch.
+You must make space for installing the module by removing an existing one (Removing Supervisor Module) or a blank (Removing Supervisor Module Blank) from a supervisor module slot available on the switch.

 Perform the following steps to install the module: